krakjoe/uopz/md/tutorial.md

 ?>
 ```

-The code above allows the programmer to mock Something, however, the unit testing process will become polluted with code that will never execute if we go at it with a hammer like that.
+The code above allows the programmer to mock ```Something```, however, the unit testing process will become polluted with code that will never execute if we go at it with a hammer like that.

 A more elegant solution would be to declare those classes which are required at test time in a more intelligent way.